carpentries-incubator/gap-lesson/_episodes/01-command-line.md

 > We will explain the differences in these outputs later.
 {: .callout}

-Here there are examples of calling some other GAP functions:
+Here are some examples of calling other GAP functions:

 ~~~
 Factorial(100);